taskcluster/taskcluster-docs/src/manual/devel/best-practices/microservices.md

 Include all source in the `src/` directory, and all tests in `test/`.
 The babel-compile configuration will compile those to `lib/` and `.test/`, respectively.

 Within the `src` directory, the main script should be named `main.js`.
+This file should use `taskcluster-lib-loader` as described below, and should serve as the main entry point to the service.
+This file will be transpiled to `lib/main.js` and should be set as the `main` property in `package.json`.

 ### Node